+Decorating areas with handwoven rugs are the perfect way to add a bit of “sheik” to your favorite spaces.
 The Peg Loom Rug is an easy plain-weave structure made on a sturdy wooden Peg Loom.
-These cushy rugs are made from core wrapped fleeces, pencil or regular roving, even mega bulky rug yarn in the color of your choice.
-The loom will be supplied by the Instructor for each student which can be purchased to take home or rented for the class.
-Bring a lunch.
+These cushy rugs are made from core wrapped fleeces, Roving, even mega bulky rug yarn in the color of your choice.

 CLASS ID: 2Y403

 Date/Time: 2 Saturdays, February 9 & 16, 1:00 PM – 3:00 PM

 The St. Petersburg Lace Bracelet is a chevron shaped stitch developed in Russia.
 This delicate bracelet is woven with seed beads and embellished with fringe beads.
 We will learn the stitch by making a bracelet.
 We will also talk about how it can be adapted into a necklace or a wide cuff style bracelet.